-This type of coral is a very hardy coral which does not require too much taking care of.
-It does well in medium to low light conditions and also need medium to low water flow in order to find food.
+This type of coral is a very hardy coral that does not require too much care.
+It does well in medium to low light conditions and also needs medium to low water flow in order to find food.
 This coral does the best in fairly dim lighting and it does not do so well in high light conditions.
 If your tank does have a high light level, position it so the polyps are facing sideways.

 Another thing that is quite convenient about this type of coral is that it uses photosynthesis in order to feed so it really does not require much food, but they do like to be fed with some micro plankton or small pieces of Mysis or brine shrimp.

 The Green & Red Big Polyp Coral comes at an initial size of 1 inch and can grow up to 5 inches in size.
 Our favorite part about this coral is that it is very easy to take care of.

 6. Aussie Bright Pink Worm Brain Coral